 Pico de Gallo translates to beak of the rooster and I haven’t the foggiest idea as to why it’s known by such a name.
 It seems like the origins of the name aren’t very clear.
+I think I prefer Salsa Fresca, as fresh salsa sounds so much tastier!

 No matter what you prefer to call Fresh Salsa, Pico de Gallo or Salsa Fresca, it’s a delicious way to eat your summer vegetables, with an authentic Mexican flair.
 Bon Appetit! Приятного аппетита!